SR-Chowdhury/webpack-boilerpalte/README.md

-Webpack Boiler Plate
+**Webpack Boiler Plate**

-Getting Started:
+**Getting Started:
-Webpack is an open-source JavaScript module bundler.
-It is made primarily for JavaScript, but it can transform front-end assets such as HTML, CSS, and images if the corresponding loaders are included.
+_Webpack is an open-source JavaScript module bundler.
+It is made primarily for JavaScript, but it can transform front-end assets such as HTML, CSS, and images if the corresponding loaders are included._

-Basic Setup
+**Basic Setup
-    • Let’s create a directory example: webpack-bp
+# Let’s create a directory example: webpack-bp

-    • Create a ‘src’ folder.
-Within this folder
+# Create a ‘src’ folder.
+Within ‘src’ folder
-        ◦ create a ‘scripts’ folder
+  * create a ‘scripts’ folder.
+Within ‘scripts’ folder
-            ▪ create a ‘index.js’ file
+    * create a ‘index.js’ file
-        ◦ create a ‘styles’ folder
+  * create a ‘styles’ folder.
+Within ‘styles’ folder
-            ▪ create a ‘index.css’ file
+    * create a ‘index.css’ file
+  * create index.html file
-    • from this (webpack-bp) directory run: npm init -y
+# from this (webpack-bp) directory run: npm init -y
-    • Create ‘webpack.config.js’ file
+# Create ‘webpack.config.js’ file
-    • run: npm i -D webpack
+# run:

-    • run: npm i -D webpack-cli
+	npm i -D webpack webpack-cli

-    • webpack.config.js =>
+#webpack.config.js =>

 	const path = require('path');